Love Limits Liberty

-Chuck Colson wrote, “Our founders tied freedom, the highest political goal, to moral truth.”
-As believers in Yeshua, we have the ultimate freedom.
-We’ve been set free from sin’s bondage and condemnation.
-We’ve been freed from religious legalism.
-What are we to do with this liberty?
+Chuck Colson, former Special Counsel to President Richard Nixon, wrote, “our founders tied freedom to moral truth.”
+As believers in Yeshua, we have the ultimate freedom; having been set free from sin’s bondage and condemnation.
+What do we do with this liberty?

 Do not Stumble Others!

 Mature believers, use your liberty to edify the least of the brethren.
-Look for opportunities to build up and encourage all, especially those weakened or easily stumbled.
+Look for opportunities to build up and encourage all, especially the weak or easily stumbled.

 We enjoy our liberty as long as it does not hinder the Good News from reaching those without Messiah.
-Though Paul had the right to be paid for his ministry, he chose not to exercise this liberty, so as not to hinder the Good News (9:1-18).
-But he goes further and says:
+Though Paul had every right to be paid for his ministry, he chose not to exercise this liberty, so as not to hinder the Good News (9:1-18).
+He goes further and says:

-Paul was Jewish.
-He recognized the need to be sensitive to the varying inflections of Jewish communities.
-Therefore, whatever community he was in, Jewish or gentile, love limited his liberty.
-Nothing would hinder or distract him from reaching out with the Good News.
-Let us do likewise and allow nothing in our liberty to hinder the communication of the Good News, especially to those outside the faith.
+Paul himself was a Jewish man, as such, he recognized the need to be sensitive to the various inflections of Jewish communities.
+Wherever he went, whatever community he ministered to, love limited his liberty; nothing hindered or distracted his proclamation of the Good News.
+We, too, should seek to do nothing in our liberty to hinder the communication of Good News to those outside the faith.

-Opponents of the Good News sometimes use this passage to portray Paul as deceptive.
-As someone who simply fashioned his faith into whatever a group wanted to hear.
-In reality, however, his message never changed.
-The love of God entered our world and made atonement in Messiah Yeshua.
-Anyone who repents and trusts in Messiah will be saved!
-Paul sacrificed personal preferences which included cultural expression.
-Sacrificing these things made Paul a partaker in the Good News (1 Cor.
-9:23).
-To accomplish our salvation, God Himself made the ultimate transformation.
-He came in the flesh, suffered horriby, nailed to a cross and died….not His personal preference.
+Sometimes this passage is used to portray Paul as deceptive; as someone who simply fashioned his faith based on what a group wanted to hear.
+However, Paul’s Good News message never changed: God’s love entered this world and made atonement, so anyone who repents, and trusts Messiah may be saved!
+What Paul sacrificed were his personal preferences, including cultural expression.
+This made him a partaker in the Good News (9:23).
+To accomplish our salvation, God Himself came in the flesh and suffered on a cross, which was not His personal preference.

-Our people have been confused by overreaches in liberty.
-Viewed through a “Gentile lens,” faith in Messiah appears as worship of a non-Jewish god.
-Therefore, it appears as idolatry and dishonor of the One True God.
-Our liberty in Messiah is given to us for the benefit of others.
-Remember the words of Paul, “by laboring you ought to support the weak.
-Remember the words of the Lord Yeshua, “It is more blessed to give than to receive” (Acts 20:35).
+The Jewish people have been confused by an overreach in liberty.
+Viewed through a “Gentile lens,” faith in Messiah appears as faith in a non-Jewish god, and therefore, idolatry and dishonor.
+But our liberty in Messiah is given for the benefit of others.
+Remember the words of Paul, “by laboring you ought to support the weak.”
+And of Yeshua, “It is more blessed to give than to receive,” (Acts 20:35).